 Virginia Wesleyan follows the guidelines set forth by the American Council on Education (ACE) when granting credit for professional certifications.
-In some cases, professional training and/or certification may earn American Council of Education (ACE) credits.
+In some cases, professional training and/or certification may earn American Council on Education credits.
 Official paperwork should be submitted by the student to the Registrar's Office for evaluation.